-Cameroon, a country vulnerable to natural disaster and a chronic food crisis has been further destabilized by the recent influx of people displaced by Boko Haram militants in Nigeria and civil war in Central African Republic.
+Cameroon, a country vulnerable to natural disaster and food insecurity has been further destabilized by the recent influx of people displaced by Boko Haram militants in Nigeria and civil war in the Central African Republic.
 The IRC has responded with aid and support to Cameroon’s hard-hit Far North region.

 What caused the current crisis in Cameroon?

 Cameroon borders two countries plagued by insurgency and civil war: Nigeria and the Central African Republic.